-Today I welcome Nava Atlas to Colloquium!
+Today I welcome Nava Atlas!
 Nava is the author of The Literary Ladies’ Guide to the Writing Life, an exploration of how twelve celebrated women authors “expressed their views on the subjects of importance to every writer– from carving out time to write to conquering their inner demons to developing a ‘voice’ to balancing the demands of family life with the need to write.”
 Through the diaries, letters, memoirs, and interviews of Louisa May Alcott, Jane Austen, Charlotte Brontë, Willa Cather, Edna Ferber, Madeleine L’Engle, L.M.
 Montgomery, Anaïs Nin, George Sand, Harriet Beecher Stowe, Edith Wharton, and Virginia Woolf — all writers “who left a fair amount of writing on various aspects of their lives as writers” — as well as her own commentary, Nava proves that the lives and lessons of those classic women writers resonate with contemporary female writers.
 The book is a stunningly beautiful compilation, featuring photographs and illustrations in chapters focused upon topics including Becoming a Writer, Developing a Voice, Tools of the Trade, Conquering Inner Demons, and Rejection and Acceptance.

 About the concept for the book, Nava says: